Ocean Recoveries Lab

 Fish associates fertilize and defend corals—boosting growth and recovery after stress.

-Metabolic scaling predicts temperature-dependent predation and mutualist services.
+Metabolic scaling forecasts temperature-dependent mutualist and predator performance.

-Coral-dwelling fishes subsidize corals with nutrients that raise performance after stress.
+Coral-dwelling fishes provide nutrients that raise calcification and healing.

 The metabolic underpinnings of temperature-dependent predation

-Mechanistic link between temperature, metabolism, and interaction strength.
+Mechanistic link between temperature, metabolism, and interaction strength in a key marine predator.

 Fertilization by coral-dwelling fish promotes coral growth

-Mutualist fishes subsidize corals via nutrient inputs, enhancing performance.
+Mutualist fishes subsidize corals via nutrient inputs, enhancing performance under some conditions.

-Strong evidence for an intraspecific metabolic scaling of performance
+Strong evidence for intraspecific metabolic scaling near 0.89

-Performance and energetics framework relevant to thermal tolerance.
+Performance and energetics framework relevant to thermal tolerance and climate adaptation.

 Integrating oceans into climate policy